 If you're passionate about cats, we'd love to have you join our team!
 Click the button below to learn more about volunteering with CAT.

 Betsy has a BA from Vassar College and has been a licensed real estate agent for over 20 years and a freelance editor for over 30 years.
 She began doing TNVR of feral cats in Connecticut in the 1980s, as well as fostering/socializing feral kittens for adoption, and was a board member/volunteer for several animal rescue groups there.
-In
+In 20

 Betsy has a BA from Vassar College and has been a licensed real estate agent for over 20 years and a freelance editor for over 30 years.
 She began doing TNVR of feral cats in Connecticut in the 1980s, as well as fostering/socializing feral kittens for adoption, and was a board member/volunteer for several animal rescue groups there.
 In 2004, Betsy moved to California and volunteered with the SFSPCA and started a small TNR group in Pacifica.
 Moving to Virginia in 2012, she quickly became involved with Voices for Animals.
 In January 2018, she became director of the Community Cat Project program of VFA.
 As president of CAT, Betsy will preside over meetings, direct ongoing strategy and fundraise, as well as continuing to trap and transport feral cats, deliver food to colony caretakers, and track the inventory of humane feral cat traps.

 Ashley is a commercial construction professional, a 2019 UVA Mechanical Engineering graduate, and a long-time cat lover and animal welfare advocate.
 Growing up, her family cared for stray cats and participated in nearby TNVR clinics in Northern Virginia.
-Starting in high school, she acted as President of the Interact Club of Western Loudoun and sowed roots with the Rotary Club; in college, she continued this service as President of the Rotaract Club at UVA and Lacrosse the Nations.
+Starting in high school, she was President of the Interact Club of Western Loudoun and sowed roots with the Rotary Club; in college, she continued this service as President of the Rotaract Club and Lacrosse the Nations.
 Ashley came to find out about CAT and our mission, and since 2020, has supported the team through management of CAT’s administrative processes, building strategic business partnerships, and organizing fundraising efforts.
 Her love for cats and community will continue to be the driving force of the work she does for Cat Action Team.
 Ashley lives in the City of Charlottesville with her husband, their black lab Toph, and their four kitties Milo, Opie, Bean, and Huck.

 After graduation from the University of Connecticut and completion of additional training in computer software development, Jo Ann Freeman had a multi-decade, information-technology career at a major group health insurer in Connecticut.
 She managed development of business software and headed the organization’s strategic planning group.
-A
+Af

 After graduation from the University of Connecticut and completion of additional training in computer software development, Jo Ann Freeman had a multi-decade, information-technology career at a major group health insurer in Connecticut.
 She managed development of business software and headed the organization’s strategic planning group.
 After retirement, she was a long-term volunteer for Habitat for Humanity in Greensboro, North Carolina before moving to Virginia.
 After personal experience with a tickborne illness she founded BugBeWear, an online retailer of tick repellent clothing.
 BugBeWear worked with many Lyme Disease support groups to improve public knowledge of tickborne threats and effective approaches to tick-bite prevention.
 Jo Ann lives with her husband and two cats, Miss Pippi and Lucky, in western Albemarle county.

 Maggie is a professional photographer and a homeschool parent.
 She holds a dual degree from the University of Virginia in Global Development Studies and Sociology.
-Maggie became involved in cat rescue work as a young girl when discovering that kittens were regularly discarded at a dumpster site near her home.
-Her family adopted several
+Maggie became involved in cat rescue work as a girl when discovering that kittens were regularly discarded at a dumpster site near her home.
+Her family adopted several "dumpst

 Maggie is a professional photographer and a homeschool parent.
 She holds a dual degree from the University of Virginia in Global Development Studies and Sociology.
-Maggie became involved in cat rescue work as a young girl when discovering that kittens were regularly discarded at a dumpster site near her home.
+Maggie became involved in cat rescue work as a girl when discovering that kittens were regularly discarded at a dumpster site near her home.
 Her family adopted several "dumpster kittens" during her childhood and found homes for many more.
 In 2020, Maggie first became involved with CAT when she contacted us for support in TNRing a community cat in her neighborhood.
 Shortly after, she became a regular foster and, later, became certified in TNR so that she could help CAT trap and transport feral cats.
 Maggie enjoys combining her artistry and her love for cats into our social media posts.
 She resides in Scottsville with her husband, two children, one pup, and four cats: Olive, Alexander, Calliope, and the stray who adopted her, Rusty.

 You'll receive the latest news on felines in our care, learn about upcoming events, be able to participate in fundraisers and giveaways, and much more.